-A study to see how a new drug affects people with IPF
+A study looking at how a new drug, called LTI-03, affects people with IPF

 Upcoming study